hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 Now R is trying to run that sentence as a command, and it doesn't work.
 We get an error in the console *"Error: unexpected symbol in "I am" means that the R interpreter did not know what to do with that command."*

-Ok so it's great that R is a glorified caluculator, but obviously we want to do more interesting things.
+Ok so it's great that R is a glorified calculator, but obviously we want to do more interesting things.

 To do useful and interesting things, we need to assign _values_ to